gramster/web2book/README.md

 the reader it stagnated.
 Kovid Goyal encouraged me to implement it in Python instead of C# to make it cross-platform but at the time I didn't know Python.
-So he went ahead and made his own, web2disk, which gradually evolved into the now well known Calibre.
+So he went ahead and made his own, web2disk, which gradually evolved into the now well known Calibre (https://calibre-ebook.com/).

 More about this: